mwojnars/hypertag/README.md

 of (sub)expressions to mark that a given piece of calculation either:

 - can be ignored (replaced with `''`) if it fails with an exception (`?`); or
-- must be non-empty (not false), otherwise an exception is raised (`!`).
+- must be non-empty (not false), otherwise an exception will be raised (`!`).

-Together, these language constructs provide fine-grained control over data post-processing, sanitization and display.
+Together, these language constructs enable fine-grained control over data post-processing, sanitization and display.
-They can be used to verify the availability of particular elements of input data (keys in dictionaries, attributes of objects) and to easily create alternative paths of calculation that will handle multiple edge cases, all at once.
+They can be used to verify the availability of particular elements of input data (keys in dictionaries, attributes of objects) and to easily create alternative paths of calculation that will handle multiple edge cases at once.

     try | Price of Opel is {cars['opel']? or cars['audi'] * 0.8}